Nordgaren/Bounding-Box-Patch-Calculator/README.md

 **[Meowmaritus](https://gist.github.com/Meowmaritus)** for the awesome tools he makes.
 If it weren't for his work, this tool would likely not be possible.

 ### Patch Notes
+## V 1.3
+* Now 64 bit and compatible with Elden Ring
 ## V 1.2
 * changes default multiplier to 2.25
 * Can now use as drag and drop or run exe in file full of partsbnds